How to Paint Paneling Correctly

-Buy TSP (trisodium phosphate), or deglosser, to clean the paneling.
+Buy TSP (trisodium phosphate) to clean the paneling.
 Cleaning the surface isn’t fun, but it’s a really important part of the job.
-If the surface is very smooth, it would be best to buy TSP with a deglosser additive, or buy it separately.
-As the name implies, the deglosser will degloss the surface to a dull condition, so the primer and paint can stick better.
-The TSP will eat away dirt and grime.
+The TSP eats away dirt and grime.
 Wear gloves and follow the mixing directions on the container.
 The brand I use the most is Savogran Trisodium Phosphate (TSP).

 Step 3.
 Sand the Paneling

 Now comes the fun part – sanding.
 Nobody likes to sand, but it has to be done so the primer and paint can bond well to the surface.
-Even after cleaning, the surface will probably remain a little smooth, and that should be sanded.
 Wrap 120-grit sandpaper around a sanding block and sand the surface.
-When you’re done sanding, wipe the surface with a tack cloth, or a damp rag, to remove the dust.
+When you’re done sanding, wipe the surface with a tack cloth or a damp rag to remove the dust.

 Step 4.
 Caulk and Fill Holes

-Fill nail holes with drywall joint compound, or spackle, and sand when dry.
+Fill nail holes with drywall joint compound or painter’s putty.
 I like to use drywall joint compound because it barely shrinks, and it dries faster.
 You can buy drywall joint compound that dries in as little as 5 minutes.
-I like to caulk after the filling and sanding task is done.
+I like to caulk after the filling and sanding is done.
 That way falling dust particles won’t ruin the fresh caulk.
-Inspect the paneling for cracks, and caulk where needed.
-The top edge of base board usually needs fresh caulk.
-Make sure you’re only using caulk that can be painted.
+Inspect the paneling for cracks, and caulk where needed using white paintable caulk.

-Buy Kilz oil primer sealer to prime your paneling.
-You can also use oil-based Zinsser Cover Stain primer sealer.
-Both are great, but I use Cover Stain the most.
-Oil primer will seal the surface of the paneling, preventing old stain coloration from bleeding through the new paint.
-It also provides a sticky surface for a stronger paint bond.
-If you don’t prime the surface, the paint is more likely to chip easier, and the paint color might look yellowed if white paint is used.
+Use oil primer sealer, not latex.
+Oil primer seals the surface of paneling, preventing old stain coloration from bleeding through the new paint.
+It also provides a sticky surface to get a stronger paint bond.
+If you don’t prime the surface, the paint is more likely to rub off, and the paint color might look yellowed if white paint is used.
 If you’re using a brush and roller, use a 1/4-inch nap roller for rolling.
-Prime each paneling groove with the brush first and then roll the surface.
+The best oil primer to use for paneling is Zinsser Cover Stain.